| CHAPTER D12 MARRIAGE |

 part of marriage (salvation), and before the “finalization” or “consummation”

 part of marriage.
-When Joseph found out, before the consummation, that Mary was
+When Joseph found out, before the

-(as he supposed) a fornicator rather than a chaste virgin he decided to put her
+consummation, that Mary was (as he supposed) a fornicator rather than a chaste

-pre-consummation judgment is supposed to prevent a man from being fooled into
+1:19).
+This pre-consummation judgment is supposed to prevent a man

-ending up with a wife he doesn’t really want.
-Because Jacob foolishly got drunk
+from being fooled into ending up with a wife he doesn’t really want.
+Because

-at his wedding feast he not only skipped the judgment process and went straight
+Jacob foolishly got drunk at his wedding feast he not only skipped the judgment

-to the consummation part, he didn’t even know whom he was consummating (Ge 29:22,23,25)!
-But after the
+process and went straight to the consummation part, he didn’t even know whom he

-consummation has occurred, putting away/divorce is not possible because consummation
+consummation has occurred, putting away/divorce is not

-which is the legal exchange of property, is absent in cases of rape and
+legal prerequisite to consummation, which is the legal exchange of property, is

-consensual premarital and extramarital sex.)
-So it would be fair to say the legal part of marriage is a human
+would be fair to say the legal part

-transaction represented in Mt 19:5,
+of marriage is a human transaction represented in Mt 19:5, and the post-judgment consummation

 represents the divine procedure mentioned in Mt 19:6b.